HMS Blankney

 HMS Blankney was a of the Royal Navy and was the first and so far only warship to bear the name.
 She was laid down on 17 May 1940 at John Brown & Company, Clydebank, Scotland, launched on 19 December 1940 and commissioned on 11 April 1941.

-Blankney was one of 33 Type II Hunt Escort Destroyers.
-The hulls of this second batch had an extra section which with the increased beam, gave stability for a third twin 4" AA gun to be mounted as originally designed and more storage for depth charges (increased from 40 to 110).
+Blankney was one of 33 Type II Hunt escort destroyers.
+The hulls of this second batch had an extra section, that with the increased beam, gave stability for a third twin 4" AA gun to be mounted as originally designed and more storage for depth charges (increased from 40 to 110).
 The class were named after fox hunts; in Blankney's case, this was the Blankney Hunt, a fox-hunting pack based in the North Kesteven district of Lincolnshire.

-In 1942 the British Wartime Government introduced a National Savings campaign named "Warship Week" where towns could "adopt" a Royal Navy ship.
+In 1942 the British government introduced Warship Week, a National Savings campaign where towns could "adopt" a Royal Navy ship.
 Blankney was adopted by Nantwich in Cheshire.
-The town still has two roads named after the destroyer, Blankney Avenue and The Blankney.
-There is a plaque hanging in Civic Hall, commemorating the towns support for the crew.
+The town has two roads named after the destroyer, Blankney Avenue and The Blankney.
+There is a plaque hanging in Civic Hall, commemorating the town's support for the crew.

 Service history

 On 16 May 1941 Blankney escorted the troop ship Archangel from Kirkwall, Orkney, bound for Aberdeen.
 That night three German Heinkel He 111s attacked the ships off the north coast of Aberdeenshire.
 Archangel was bombed and disabled.
-Blankney returned fire, shot down one of the He 111s, and drove of the others.
+Blankney returned fire, shot down one of the He 111s, and drove off the others.
 She rescued more than 300 survivors, and landed them at Aberdeen on the morning of 17 May.
-Either Blankney or a tug tried to tow Archangel, but the troop ship beached at Blackdog just north of Aberdeen.
+Either Blankney or a tug tried to tow Archangel, but the troop ship beached at Blackdog just north of Aberdeen at 57°55'N, 02°03'W.